 After climbing another hill, the trail reaches the western boundary of Renfrew Park and Museum.
-Trail users have the option of exploring the park, an outdoor historical museum comprised of a preserved, Pennsylvania German farm, via a network of internal footpaths, several of which intersect with the Ed Miller Trail.
-The trail itself takes a sharp turn south, following the western boundary of the park past one of its barns and a historic stone home, then winds down to the East Branch of Antietam Creek.
+Trail users have the option of exploring the park via a network of internal footpaths, several of which intersect and overlap with the Ed Miller Trail.
+Taking a sharp turn south, the paved trail follows western boundary of the park and parallels the park's meandering grass-covered Hollengreen Trail.

 I enjoyed being able to get used to my Catrike Villager on a paved trail, close to a town yet still adjacent to farm fields and Antietam Creek.
 I was able to practice shifting gears on various uphills and downhills.
 I will definitely visit this again!